Pawventures

 Even at the most prepared dog-friendly resorts, you’ll want to bring:

-- Dog’s regular food (don’t rely on resort to supply)
+• Dog’s regular food (don’t rely on resort to supply)

-- Flea, tick, and heartworm preventatives (especially tropics)
+• Flea, tick, and heartworm preventatives (especially tropics)

-- First aid kit
+• First aid kit

-- Dog sunscreen (for pink-skinned or short-coated dogs in tropical sun)
+• Dog sunscreen (for pink-skinned or short-coated dogs in tropical sun)

-- Cooling bandana or vest for hot climates
+• Cooling bandana or vest for hot climates

-- Collapsible travel crate (useful if leaving dog in room)
+• Collapsible travel crate (useful if leaving dog in room)

 The Future of Dog-Friendly All-Inclusive Travel

 The market is expanding.
-Three new all-inclusive properties in Mexico and the Dominican Republic have announced formal pet programs for 2026 launches, and the success of ATELIER’s Petite Palace program has been noticed across the hospitality industry.
+Three new all-inclusive properties in Mexico and the Dominican Republic have announced formal pet programs for 2026 launches, and the success of ATELIER’s Pet-It program has been noticed across the hospitality industry.
 Kimpton Hotels — long a leader in urban pet-friendly hospitality — has been developing an all-inclusive concept for its premium properties.

 For now, the options are limited but genuinely excellent.
 Any of the properties listed above will provide an experience that both you and your dog will remember.
+Pack Zesty Paws Calming Chews for the flight to your all-inclusive destination, and bring a Fi Series 3 GPS Collar so you can relax at the pool knowing exactly where your dog is on the resort grounds.

 Last updated: February 2026.
 Pet policies, fees, and amenities subject to change — always verify directly with properties before booking.